 The Ordinance states that the franchise agreement must observe a certain number of principles95 and indicates the clauses a franchise agreement must contain.96 Thus, the ordinance mandates the specification of the obligations of the parties in the franchise agreement,97 and specifies what the obligations of the franchisor and the franchisee are.98 It should be noted that Article 4(2)(a) requires the franchisor to have business experience: the franchisor must hold and operate a commercial activity for a certain period of time prior to the inception of the franchise network, although it does not indicate that the commercial activity must be a franchising activity.
 A general disclosure obligation on the part of the franchisor is provided for in Article 2.
-Article 12 also considers the social utility of the franchise network must contribute to the improvement of production and/or distribution of products and/or services.
+Article 12 also considers the social utility of the franchise and provides that by its organisation and development, a franchise network must contribute to the improvement of production and/or distribution of products and/or services.